Cycling-Cavendish left out of Bahrain McLaren squad for Tour de France | Sports-Games

 Cycling-Cavendish left out of Bahrain McLaren squad for Tour de France

+Cavendish, who has won 30 stages on the Tour and is considered one of the best sprinters in the event's history, joined the team last year along with Belgian rider Dylan Teuns, who has also missed the cut.
+Team principal Rod Ellingworth said earlier this year that Cavendish, who missed the 2019 Tour when Dimension Data left him out of the squad, needed to earn his spot and that his chances of making the team were hit by the COVID-19 pandemic.

+"I just don't feel I'm ready this year for the Tour de France," Cavendish, 35, said in a video posted on Twitter.
+"It's the hardest parcours I've seen in my entire career.
+"I'm a rider that needs a lot of racing to get going and I just haven't had that this year with COVID-19.
+But Bahrain McLaren do have an incredibly strong GC contender in Mikel Landa and an incredibly strong team to support him."

-Spaniard Mikel Landa, who finished fourth on the 2017 Tour, is set to lead the team at the race this year.
-"This year's parcours is very well suited to Mikel and his form is strong," team principal Rod Ellingworth said in a statement.
+Landa, 30, finished fourth on the 2017 Tour and is set to lead the team at the race this year.
+"This year's parcours is very well suited to Mikel and his form is strong," Ellingworth said in a statement.

 "The group we have chosen to support him represents our riders who are most suited to the parcours and Tour-ready.
 "The past few months have been challenging for all riders to be race fit and it's a credit to all of our guys that we had such a strong line-up to choose from."